ConSol-Monitoring/omd-consol-de/content/en/docs/plugins/check_hpasm.md

 ```

 ### Blacklisting
-If you want checks of failed/missing components to be skipped, so alerts caused by these are suppressed, then use the option --blacklist to blacklist them.
+If you want checks of failed/missing components to be skipped, so alerts caused by these are suppressed, then use the option \-\-blacklist to blacklist them.
 With this option you give the plugin a list of items separated by / having the following format:

 \<typ>:\<nr>[,\<nr>...][/\<typ>:\<nr>[,\<nr>...]]...